Associate Professor, Department of Sociology and Anthropology

-Stacey Hannem, Carrie Sanders, Aaron Doyle, Christopher Schneider and Tony Christensen eds. (forthcoming) Security and Risk Technologies in Criminal Justice.
+Stacey Hannem, Carrie Sanders, Christopher Schneider, Aaron Doyle, and Tony Christensen eds.
+(2019) Security and Risk Technologies in Criminal Justice.
+Toronto: Canadian Scholars’ Press.

 Kevin Haggerty and Aaron Doyle (2015) 57 Ways to Screw Up in Grad School: Perverse Professional Lessons for Graduate Students.
 Chicago: University of Chicago Press.

 Aaron Doyle, Randy Lippert and David Lyon eds.
 (2012) Eyes Everywhere: The Global Growth of Camera Surveillance.
 London: Routledge.
 456 pp.